shivam-methi/JavaScript/Features/objects.md

 - for…in loop can be iterate over an object.
 - All objects in JavaScript inherit from at least one other object.
 The object being inherited from is known as the prototype.
-- Use case:
+- Use cases:
   - To store test data (key: value)
-  - - mainly for config (e.g env, url)
+  - mainly for config (e.g env, url)
   - storing creds (user, pass)
 - Ways to create Objects:
   - Literals/Object initializer, constructor function, Object.Create(<prototype>).